samroubin/VTPharmacy/data/metadata/nectas.md

 - `Spatial Reference System`: not applicable
 - `Temporal Coverage`: March 2020
 - `Temporal Resolution`: About one to three years.
 The previous series was published in 2018.
+- `Lineage`:
+   - Manually cleaned public/raw/population/list3_2020.xlsx to remove header rows and unused columns, and to rename column names for data analysis.
-- `Lineage`: See methodological details on NECTA_WallMap_Mar2020.pdf
+   - See methodological details on NECTA_WallMap_Mar2020.pdf for creation of list3_2020.xlsx
 - `Distribution`: U.S. Census, via VTP site https://www2.census.gov/programs-surveys/metro-micro/geographies/reference-files/2020/delineation-files/
 - `Constraints`: Public Domain, no constraints
 - `Data Quality`: Unknown
 - `Variables`:
-  - `Label`: Metropolitan/Micropolitan NECTA
+  - `Label`: necta
     - `Alias`: Metropolitan/Micropolitan NECTA
     - `Definition`: County subdivisions (towns) in New England are categorized as metropolitan if they have a "high degree of economic and social integration" with an urban core with a population of 50,000 or greater.
 County subdivisions are categorized as micropolitan if they have a high degree of economic and social integration with an urban core with a population of 10,000 or greater.
 Other rural county subdivisions are not listed in this data product.
     - `Type`: Text string